Scott Farrell comments:

 © 2004 John Scott Hoff

 About the author: John Scott Hoff is a trial attorney and partner in the Chicago law firm of Hoff & Garley, P.C.
 He is a 1975 graduate of Southwestern School of Law.
 Mr. Hoff has been a member of the Nebraska State Bar Association since 1983.
 This article has been digested by permission from “Attorneys as Warriors,” which appeared in the Dec.
 1998 edition of The Nebraska Lawyer.
-You can also download a pdf file of the full, original text.
+You can also download the pdf file of the full, original text.